Characters: Pokémon Elite Four

 - Meaningful Name: Averted in regard to her type preference, due to having been named before becoming a Psychic expert.
 Outside of her typing, it sounds like castle, which is where she was until becoming an Elite Four member.

-- Mighty Glacier: Her Pokémon have high Defensive stats, an oddity among Psychic-types.
+- Mighty Glacier: Most of her Pokémon have high Defensive stats, an oddity among Psychic-types.

 - Nice Hat: A sleeping cap.